jsaac-dev/jsaac-dev/README.md

 </p>

 ---
 I'm a 3D Environment & VFX artist who specialize in producing games with stunning creative direction.
 My field of focus ranges from environment art, game feel that enhances the player experience & pipelines the streamline the process and art development budget.
 I dabble in all things art! may it be curating galleries or illustrating children's books.
-I love being in all parts of the creative process, as my drive would always be one big curiosity.
+I love being in all parts of the creative process, as my drive will always be one big curiosity.

 <p align="center">